 If you store personal data, you must be aware of the servers’ physical location, whether they are within or outside your country’s region.

-Many individuals and businesses use Amazon (Amazon Web Services) or Microsoft (Microsoft Azure) to host apps in the cloud server.
+Many individuals and businesses use Amazon (Amazon Web Services) to host apps in the cloud server.
 In both of these hosting sites, you can choose where your data gets stored—in or out of your country, region, or continent.

 Once the app’s database, website, and management system are complete, the app must be uploaded to an app market so it can be made available to people and users who are interested with or in need of its features.

-Uploading an app in an app market requires creating a developer account in Google, Apple, and Microsoft.
+Uploading an app in an app market requires creating a developer account in Google and Apple.
 The app may be uploaded in all three platforms, or in only one or two platforms.
 A minimal amount is paid, around $99 per platform.

 The actual setup and uploading of the app to the market are usually done by those who developed it.
 However, keep these in mind: